What is the best Ragdoll cat food?

 - Earthborn Holistic Catalina Catch Mackerel Dinner with Shrimp Wet Cat Food

-- There are other cat food brands that I like, like Nature's Logic, but they won't eat it.
-My brother's cat will though - so don't eliminate it entirely.
-You've gotta find the brands, flavors, etc. that work for you and for your cat.
+- I like other cat food brands, like Nature’s Logic, but they won’t eat it.
+My brother’s cat will, though – so don’t eliminate it entirely.
+You must find the brands, flavors, etc., that work for you and for your cat.

 Changing Cat Food Flavors

-When figuring out cat food flavors, I first buy two of every flavor locally (or through websites or stores I can order online or over the phone by the can) to make sure the cats like it enough to get a full case.
-I also sometimes go in on an order with my sister to split the cost and number of cans.
+When figuring out cat food flavors, I first buy two of every flavor.
+Then, I shop locally (or through websites or stores I can order online or over the phone by the can) to make sure the cats like the taste enough to get an entire case.
+I also sometimes share an order with my sister to split the cost and number of cans.
 Transitioning cat food flavors is a slow process.
-Be patient and don’t rush the process.
+So be patient, and don’t rush the process.

 Where to Buy Cat Food and Get Help.

 Feeling overwhelmed?
 Want help in figuring out what cat food to buy?
-Try these awesome stores - and you can talk to a knowledgeable person on the phone!
+Try these fantastic stores – and you can talk to a knowledgeable person on the phone!

-- Healthy Spot - Reader Kristie reported that you can buy individual cans of cat food here and have them shipped to you.
-If you don't have a local store that carries a food and want to try a new one without buying an entire case, this is a great option.
+- Healthy Spot – Reader Kristie reported that you can buy individual cans of cat food here and have them shipped to you.
+This is an excellent option if you need a local store that carries food and want to try a new one without buying an entire case.

-- Luke's All Natural - 1-855-752-5853 - Luke's is a locally owned pet store in south Florida that sells natural pet food and has a staff that is super knowledgeable.
+- Luke’s All Natural – 1-855-752-5853 – Luke’s is a locally owned pet store in south Florida that sells natural pet food and has a super knowledgeable staff.

-- Only Natural Pet - 1-888-937-6677 - Only Natural Pet is a pet store in Boulder, CO that sells natural pet food and has a staff that is super knowledgeable.
+- Only Natural Pet – 1-888-937-6677 – Only Natural Pet is a pet store in Boulder, CO, that sells natural pet food and has a super knowledgeable staff.

 - Chewy.com - So many pet owners love and know about Chewy for their free shipping and quick shipment (usually arrives in 2 days).

-- Luke's All Natural - 1-855-752-5853 - Luke's is a locally owned pet store in south Florida that sells natural pet food and has a staff that is super knowledgeable.
+- Luke’s All Natural – 1-855-752-5853 – Luke’s is a locally owned pet store in south Florida that sells natural pet food and has a super knowledgeable staff.

-- Only Natural Pet - 1-888-937-6677 - Only Natural Pet is a pet store in Boulder, CO that sells natural pet food and has a staff that is super knowledgeable.
-Use Only Natural Pet Promo Code "CANLOVE" 20% OFF all Cases of Canned Dog & Cat Food.
+- Only Natural Pet – 1-888-937-6677 – Only Natural Pet is a pet store in Boulder, CO, that sells natural pet food and has a super knowledgeable staff.
+Use Only Natural Pet Promo Code “CANLOVE” 20% OFF all Cases of Canned Dog & Cat Food.
 This coupon is valid for one-time use and expires on 12/31/2019.

-- Petflow.com - A lot like Chewy, PetFlow carries most major brands - FREE shipping on orders over $49.
+- Petflow.com – Like Chewy, PetFlow carries most major brands – FREE shipping on orders over $49.
 I order from PetFlow.com monthly for the price, free shipping (no tax in my state of Kansas), and quick shipment (usually arrives in 2 days)

 - Pet360 and other sites - I am subscribed to sites like Pet360 - they sometimes offer promo codes that make buying from them cheaper.